soasme/beeper.py/docs/index.rst

     $ pip install beeper

-To create a beeper distribution you need to define build information and run build command.
+To create a beeper distribution, you need to define build information and run build command.

 Beeper parse a YAML file, default `beeper.yml`, to read build information.
 For example, a Flask example might be like this::